Fowlart/art_fabric_event_stream/readme.md

 - The application can parse the Telegram messages and store them in a delta-table format for further populating in Fabric Eventstream

+## Warning
+Under any circumstances, do not commit `init_session.session` in public repos.
+Your telegram will be attempted to hack.

 **Topics to include and study:**
 - Telethon